Chi-teck/drupal-lamp/README.md

 ```

 ## Xdebug
-Xdebug is switched off by default by performance reason.
+Xdebug is switched off by default for performance reason.
 Run the following
 command to switch it on before debugging.
 ```
 sudo xdebug on